azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 #### Tasks to complete

-1. In Visual Studio on your Lab VM, open `SentimentEventProcessor.cs`, and navigate to the `IEventProcessor.ProcessEventsAsync` method
+1. In Visual Studio on your Lab VM, open `ProcessChatMesssage.cs`, and navigate to the `[FunctionName("ProcessChatMessage")]` method

 2. Complete the TODOs numbered 1 through 6.

 #### Exit criteria

-- There are no errors in the `IEventProcessor.ProcessEventsAsync` method in Visual Studio.
+- There are no errors in the `[FunctionName("ProcessChatMessage")]` method in Visual Studio.
 Note that at this point the solution will not yet run.

-### Task 2: Configure the Chat Message Processor Web Job
+### Task 2: Configure Function App in the Azure Portal

-Within Visual Studio Solution Explorer, expand the ChatMessageSentimentProcessor project, and open App.Config.
-You will update the appSettings in this file.
+In the Azure Portal, on the Function App blade you created, you will update the appSettings of this Function.

 #### Tasks to complete